Death Wish (2018 film): Development

 Development on the film began already back in 2006, when Sylvester Stallone announced that he would be directing and starring in a remake of Death Wish (1974).
 Stallone told Ain't It Cool News, "Instead of the Charles Bronson character being an architect, my version would have him as a very good cop who had incredible success without ever using his gun.
 So when the attack on his family happens, he's really thrown into a moral dilemma in proceeding to carry out his revenge."
 He later told the publication that he was no longer involved after "creative differences" and became busy with work on other projects.

-In a 2009 interview with MTV though, Stallone stated that he was again considering the project.
+In a 2009 interview with MTV, Stallone stated that he was again considering the project.
 In late January 2012, The Hollywood Reporter confirmed that a remake would be written and directed by Joe Carnahan.
 The film was originally set to star Liam Neeson and Frank Grillo.
 Carnahan too left the project in February 2013 due to "creative differences", but received sole writing credit for the completed film.
 He was replaced as director with Gerardo Naranjo, who was interested in casting Benicio Del Toro in the lead role; this version also never came to fruition.

 Casting

-After the completed script lay dormant for 3 years, It was brought back up in March 2016, when Metro-Goldwyn-Mayer announced that Aharon Keshales and Navot Papushado would direct the film.
-Willis was chosen for the role of Paul Kersey, others that were considered for the role were Russell Crowe, Matt Damon, Will Smith, Brad Pitt, Liam Neeson, Kurt Russell, Michael Keaton, Christopher Lambert, Dennis Quaid, Richard Gere, Mel Gibson, Harrison Ford, Don Johnson, Peter Weller, Ron Perlman, Stephen Lang, Michael Biehn, Tommy Lee Jones, Jeff Bridges and Arnold Schwarzenegger.
+After the completed script lay dormant for 3 years, it was brought back up in March 2016, when Metro-Goldwyn-Mayer Pictures (MGM) announced that Aharon Keshales and Navot Papushado would direct the film.
+Willis was chosen for the role of Paul Kersey.
+Others that were considered for the role were Russell Crowe, Matt Damon, Will Smith, Brad Pitt, Liam Neeson, Kurt Russell, Michael Keaton, Christopher Lambert, Dennis Quaid, Richard Gere, Mel Gibson, Harrison Ford, Don Johnson, Peter Weller, Ron Perlman, Stephen Lang, Michael Biehn, Tommy Lee Jones, Jeff Bridges and Arnold Schwarzenegger.

 In May, Keshales and Papushado quit the project after MGM declined to allow them to rewrite Joe Carnahan's original script, which had been approved by Willis.
 In June, Eli Roth signed on to direct, with the script being rewritten by Scott Alexander and Larry Karaszewski.
-On August 25, 2016, Vincent D'Onofrio was cast alongside Bruce Willis to play Paul Kersey's brother, Breaking Bad actor Dean Norris also joined Willis in the film.
+On August 25, 2016, Vincent D'Onofrio was cast alongside Willis to play Paul Kersey's brother, while Dean Norris also joined the film.
 On October 7, 2016, Kimberly Elise and Camila Morrone were cast in the film to play Detective Jackson and Jordan Kersey.
 Later on October 17, 2016, Ronnie Gene Blevins was cast in the film.

 Filming

 Principal photography began in September 2016 in Chicago, Illinois.
-Later in October 2016, it began filming in Montreal, Quebec, Canada.
-During filming, Roth had spent a lot of time with multiple detectives in Chicago to get some important details about police stations correct.
+In October 2016, filming began in Montreal, Quebec, Canada.